macder/wfv/docs/quick-guide.md

-WFV takes an array of arguments that define the rules and messages for a form.
+WFV takes an array of arguments that define the rules and error messages for each field in a form.

 Typically, this is defined in a themes `functions.php`, but it can be anywhere.